suryakantmur21122001/suryakantmur21122001/README.md

 ---

 ### 🧠 About Me
-💡 A passionate and detail-oriented **AI & ML Engineer** focused on transforming data into actionable insights.
+💡 💡 A passionate and detail-oriented **AI & ML enthusiast** eager to apply skills in Python, Machine Learning, and Deep Learning to real-world problems.
 🌱 Always exploring **new tools, algorithms, and AI trends** to stay ahead in this fast-moving tech world.
 📊 Strong foundation in **Statistics, Machine Learning, and Deep Learning**, with hands-on experience in real-world applications.
 🤖 Currently diving deeper into **Computer Vision**, **Model Optimization**, and **End-to-End Deployment**.